Correlation Examples in Statistics

 Therefore, as the market rises, the stock price of ABC falls and when the market falls, the stock price of ABC rises, hence it is a good hedge for the portfolio.

-After discussing the above correlation examples in statistics, it can be concluded that there could be a correlation between two variables but not necessarily a linear relationship.
+It can be concluded that there could be a correlation between two variables but not necessarily a linear relationship.
 There could be exponential correlation or log correlation, hence if one gets a result stating that there is a positive or negative correlation, then it should be judged by plotting the variables on the graph and find out if there is truly any relationship or there is spur correlation.

 This has been a guide to Correlation Examples in Statistics.
 Here we discussed the various examples to understand the correlation between two variables which can positive or negative.
 You can learn more financing from the following articles –